j9t/obsohtml/README.md

 ObsoHTML is a Node.js script designed to scan HTML, PHP, Nunjucks, Twig, JavaScript, and TypeScript files for obsolete or proprietary HTML attributes and elements (in scripts, it would catch JSX syntax).
 It helps you identify and update deprecated HTML code to be more sure to use web standards.

+ObsoHTML has inherent limitations and may not find all obsolete attributes and elements.
+If you run into a problem, please [file an issue](https://github.com/j9t/obsohtml/issues).

 ## Usage

 ### 1. As a Node Module